Talisa Dean 06/05/23

 31. Take a trip to the waterfalls at Kyoto Garden.
 Be careful not to waterfall in.

-33. Scale a rock face at Castle Climbing Club.
+33. Scale a rock face at the Castle Climbing Centre.
+Remember to be brave.

-35. Go bananas on banana bikes in both Battersea and Dulwich park.
+35. Go bananas on banana bikes in both Battersea Parkand Dulwich Park.
+The Dutch know what they’re on about.

 39. Practice your pike at Oxygen Freejumping.
 Then go on an airventure along their high ropes course.

-40. Audition for Ed Sheeran at Madame Toussards.
+40. Audition for Ed Sheeran at Madame Tussauds.

 42. Eat freshly baked scones….on a moving double decker bus.

-44. Learn all about how other kids lived at the V&A Museum Of Childhood.
+43. Learn all about how other kids lived at the Young V&A.

-48. Picnic on the top of Parliament Hill.
+49. Picnic on the top of Parliament Hill in Hampstead Heath.
 Then roly-poly all the way down.

 53. Scale a sky-scraper at Chelsea’s Clip’N’Climb.